Chorizo, Sweet Potato & Black Bean Tacos

 - 3-4 August's Harvest garlic cloves, finely chopped or minced

-- 1 x Boston Springs Pietro chili, deseeded and finely chopped (~1 tbsp)
+- 1 x Boston Springs Pietro chili or Mike & Mike's Cherry Bomb pepper, deseeded and finely chopped (~1 tbsp)

 - 3/4 teaspoon dried oregano